scharnk/fast-style-transfer_python-spout-touchdesigner/README.md

 When these are working the receiver should open a black window, and the sender should show a rotating cube.<br>

 <h4>To run style transfer from webcam video and view in touchdesigner:</h4>
-Open touchdesigner file (spout.3.toe) and make sure videodevin1 is active (toggle=on), and syphonspoutin1 is set to the correct sender and toggle=on<br>
+Open touchdesigner file (spout.3.toe).<br>
+Make sure videodevin1 is active (toggle=on), and syphonspoutin1 is set to the correct sender and toggle=on<br>
 Make sure sender name in spout_NST_receiver_sender.py matches that in Touch<br>
 Touchdesigner should be open when you run: <code>python spout_NST_receiver_sender.py</code><br>
-If working you should see the stylized video feed from the style model you've selected.<br>
+If working, you should see the stylized video feed from the style model you've selected.<br>

 <h2>Contributors</h2>